George and Mildred: Adaptations

+International success

+The series proved so popular in Spain that the Spanish paint company Titanlux hired the actors to play their characters for a television commercial advertising their paint.

 Home releases

 UK

 The first DVD of George and Mildred was released by Clear Vision in the UK in 2001, featuring six episodes of series one (four episodes of the first series were omitted).
 The DVD was criticised for poor image quality and changes to the original captions.

 The George and Mildred movie was released on DVD in 2003.

 Network DVD in Region 2 (UK) from 2005–2007 with superior image quality and unedited captions.